mairobin/LinkedIn-LeadGeneration/README.md

 - **People `lookup_date`**: Automatically set at insert to the current UTC date, and backfilled for existing rows.

 ### Cost-Optimized Website Discovery
-When `--use-ai` is enabled, website discovery follows a staged approach:
+When AI is enabled, website discovery follows a staged approach:
 1. Domain prediction (free)
 2. Knowledge-based AI (cheap)
 3. Web search AI (fallback)